Slowdive: 1992–1994: Souvlaki

 A marketing campaign was started in early 1994 to promote Souvlaki in the United States, which AllMusic writer Andy Kellman said would "undoubtedly go down in industry history as one of the laziest ever"; SBK sent fans a release flyer and were told that if they copied and posted 50 flyers around town, they would receive a free copy of Souvlaki.
-Fans who participated had to document their progress with photographs to prove they actually performed the activity.
+Fans who participated had to document their progress with photographs to prove they performed the activity.
 Halfway through the Souvlaki US tour, SBK pulled their funding and left Slowdive to pay the rest themselves.
 In 1994, the band funded two small tours of the United States using money raised through the sale of a live tape and a tour programme that mocked the record label.

 1994–1995: Pygmalion

 Scott was replaced on drums by Ian McCutcheon.
-By the recording of their final album, Pygmalion, Halstead had moved Slowdive away from the dreamy guitar sound and warm yet solemn tone of earlier releases to a newer, more minimalist extreme, similar to heavily ambient bands such as Seefeel, A.R.
+By the recording of their third and then-final studio album, Pygmalion, Halstead had moved Slowdive away from the dreamy guitar sound and warm yet solemn tone of earlier releases to a newer, more minimalist extreme, similar to heavily ambient bands such as Seefeel, A.R.
 Kane and Labradford.

-Slowdive were dropped by Creation a week after the release of Pygmalion (as were Swervedriver not long after).
+Slowdive were dropped by Creation a week after the release of Pygmalion.

 1995–2014: Post-Slowdive endeavours

 Shortly after being dropped by Creation, Halstead, Goswell and McCutcheon recorded an album of country-influenced songs, and were signed to label 4AD, changing the band name to Mojave 3 to reflect the new musical direction.
 This group is currently on hiatus.

 Drummer Scott went on to form Televise, taking the ambient shoegazing sound and pushing it into electronic fields similar to Fennesz.
 He joined Lowgold in 1999.
 Scott later went on to release solo records on the 12k, Miasmah, Sonic Pieces and Kompakt labels, and co-write and perform with Ghostly International-signed Seattle band the Sight Below.

 Savill went on to form Monster Movie, a dream pop group that maintained much of the older Slowdive style.
-They have released four albums and an EP to date.
+They have released four studio albums and an EP to date.
 Pre-Slowdive, Savill was in a band called Eternal, which also included Monster Movie member Sean Hewson.
+In 2019, Christian Savill collaborated with Ryan Graveface and Steve Clarke to form Beachy Head.
+Recording took place in Savannah and the UK, with Matt Duckworth on drums and Rachel Goswell contributing vocals on several tracks.

-Halstead and Goswell have both released solo albums on 4AD, and Halstead formed the side project Black Hearted Brother in 2013.
+Halstead and Goswell have both released solo studio albums on 4AD, and Halstead formed the side project Black Hearted Brother in 2013.
 Goswell joined the supergroup Minor Victories in 2015.

-Halstead also recorded with a side project called Zurich with members of Seefeel and Knives ov Resistance; the trio's sole album was released in 2009.
+Halstead also recorded with a side project called Zurich with members of Seefeel and Knives ov Resistance; the trio's sole studio album was released in 2009.